-Under the "Renewable Energy Portfolio Standards Act," 26 Del.C. §§ 351-364 (2006 Supp.) (the "RPS Act"), each electric supplier making retail electric sales in Delaware must, beginning in 2007, accumulate a portfolio of "renewable energy credits" equivalent to a specified percentage of its overall retail electric supply sales.
-In 2006, the Public Service Commission ("PSC") adopted "Rules and Procedures to Implement the Renewable Energy Portfolio Standard" (the "RPS Rules").
-See 10 DE Reg.
+Under the "Renewable Energy Portfolio Standards Act," 26 Del.C. §§351-364 (the "RPS Act"), each electric supplier making retail electric sales in Delaware must accumulate a portfolio of "renewable energy credits" equivalent to a specified percentage of its overall retail electric supply sales.
+In 2006, the Delaware Public Service Commission ("PSC") adopted "Rules and Procedures to Implement the Renewable Energy Portfolio Standard" (the "RPS Rules"), 10 DE Reg.
 151-157 (July 1, 2006).
-The RPS Rules have been amended twice in the interim to conform to subsequent amendments to the RPS Act.
+The PSC has amended the RPS Rules several times since then to conform to subsequent RPS Act amendments.

-On July 28, 2010, Senate Substitute No. 1 for Senate Bill No. 119 (77 Del.
+On July 7, 2011, Senate Bill No. 124, as amended by Senate Amendment No. 1 (78 Del.
 Laws ch.
-451) (July 28, 2009) was signed into law, which adds several new sections to the RPS Act and amends numerous other sections.
-More specifically, the recently enacted law, among other things:
+99) (July 7, 2011), which amends several sections of the RPS Act was signed into law.
+The recently enacted law, among other things: